IBM/maximo-labs/MkDocs/monitor_autoai_8.4/docs/setup_local_environment.md

 <a name="cyberduck"></a>

 Monitor uses Object Storage service to access the log files for custom functions.
 Install and configure Cyberduck to view logs.
-You can connect to Cloud Object Storage (COS)  to download the custom function logs.
-You can Access credentials for COS is shown in Monitor under Services tab.
+Connect to the Cloud Object Storage (COS)  to download the custom function logs.
+You can access the credentials for accessing the service in Monitor under Services tab.
 Use tool called Cyberduck.
 Download free version from
-web: https://cyberduck.io/download/ Configure the setting in CyberDuck to connect to the Object Storage service included with Monitor.
+Web: https://cyberduck.io/download/ Configure the setting in CyberDuck to connect to the Object Storage service included with Monitor.

 1. In Monitor, click on `Services` menu.
 Copy the settings for Object Storage as shown in the below into `CyberDuck`.  ![Configure CyberDuck](/img/monitor_autoai_8.4/l01.png)